The Blame Game

 This is where git blame becomes less helpful.
 It points fingers at the formatter (or the refactorer), obscuring the original author.

-Fear not, there's a solution!
-Git version 2.23 introduced a fantastic feature called git blame --ignore-revs.
-This allows you to tell git blame to ignore specific commits when doing its detective work.
+Git version 2.23 introduced git blame --ignore-revs.
+This lets you tell git blame to ignore specific commits when tracing line history.

 So, for those massive formatting or refactoring commits that just mess up your blame history, you can simply tell Git to skip over them.